 There is no state statute for raising rent in New York.
-Local jurisdictions that rent control or rent stabilization laws provide enforcement for their specific terms.
-For all areas not governed by rent control or stabilization, at least a 30 day notice must given to increase a month-to-month tenancy and those lease agreements of a longer duration must spell out increases in detail (if any).
+Local jurisdictions with rent control or rent stabilization laws provide enforcement for their specific terms.
+For all areas not governed by rent control or stabilization, at least a 30 day notice must given to increase a month-to-month tenancy and lease agreements of a longer duration must detail any changes in rent (if any).

 Rent Control and Stabilization

 Dozens of small and large communities throughout New York state are governed by either rent stabilization or rent control legislation.
 See below for New York State and City guidelines.

 Rent regulations can be very complex and evolve over time, visit the following agencies to see if your rental unit is covered and what regulations apply: